Efficient solution of symmetric eigenvalue problems from families of coupled systems: Computational cost

 \section{Computational cost}

-The error estimate given in Theorem~\ref{th:FinalEstimate} allows one to choose the values for $N$ and~$\gamma$ in an optimal way, depending on the target error level and computational cost required to solve the eigenvalue problem.
+The error estimate given in Theorem~\ref{th:FinalEstimate} allows one to choose the values for $N$ and~$\gamma$ in an optimal way, depending on the target error level and a model for the computational cost required to solve the eigenvalue problem.
 Solving the smallest elements $\lambda \in \sigma_V(A,M)$ using the method matrix $Q$ (as given in Eq.~\eqref{eq:ourmethodmatrix}) amounts to solving $\hat A \vec{x} = \lambda \hat M \vec{x}$ in which

 By Section~\ref{sec:mmatrix}, $Q_{22} \in \mathbb{R}^{n_2 \times \mathop{dim}(V_2)}$, and hence